-The incarceration of black (including coloured) people in racially segregated camps has been absent in conventional accounts of the War and has only recently been acknowledged.
+The incarceration of black (including coloured) people in racially segregated camps has only recently been acknowledged in historical accounts of the war.

 Union and opposition

 In 1910, the Union of South Africa was created out of the Cape, Natal, Transvaal and Free State.
 It was to be essentially a white union.